Site navigation

 EU and Sri Lanka

-Sri Lanka's import restrictions
+Sri Lanka's trade preferences

 Trade relations between the EU and Sri Lanka are governed by a Co-operation and Partnership Agreement that entered into force in April 1995.